 Most commute times are not terrible for most Americans, averaging about 25.4 minutes from home to office, or vice versa.
-However, as rush hour traffic increases and other pressing obligations interrupt your travels (e.g., pickups from childcare, grocery runs, and other necessary errands), the amount of time you have to prep in the morning or relax in the evening is dwindling.
+However, as rush hour traffic increases and other pressing obligations interrupt your travels (e.g., pickups from childcare, grocery runs and other necessary errands), the amount of time you have to prep in the morning or relax in the evening is dwindling.

-Oh, did I mention that you’re also juggling not only your needs, but the needs of your child(ren) as well?
+Oh, did I mention that you’re also juggling not only your needs but the needs of your child(ren) as well?

 As a mama who recently rejoined the workforce, there have been a number of ways I have optimized what I do during my commute to make myself more efficient and to give myself some extra time at the beginning or the end of the day.
 For the record, the majority of these suggestions are for those who are driving to work, but there are some suggestions here that would be beneficial to those who use mass transit to get from point A to point B:

-Podcasts: Not only do they help pass the time, they can provide respite from the hectic work schedule you carry or keep you in-the-know without taking up too much time.
-For working moms, I recommend Working Motherhood and Working Mother Radio (on iTunes and Google Play) for more serious topics related to work-life balance, and One Bad Mother that provides a lighter and funnier spin on, well, momlife.
+Not only do they help pass the time, but they can also provide respite from the hectic work schedule you carry or keep you in-the-know without taking up too much time.
+For working moms, I recommend "Working Motherhood" and "Working Mother Radio" (on iTunes and Google Play) for more serious topics related to work-life balance, and "One Bad Mother" that provides a lighter and funnier spin on, well, mom life.

-Catch up on phone calls to friends and family: Has it been months since you’ve spoken to your old college roommate?
+Has it been months since you’ve spoken to your old college roommate?
 Been putting off plans for a playdate or weekend trip to visit family?
 Well, now’s the time!
 Give those in your life a ring – chances are, they’re spending some time in their car trying to get home, too.

-Are you breastfeeding?
-Pump in the car!
-Ok.
+Okay.
 This may not be relevant to everyone, but for those who are still breastfeeding and trying to keep up your milk supply while at work, the struggle is real.
 I’m thankful that I can block off time pretty consistently while I’m at work to pump, but a decent alternative is pumping in the car.
 Some moms can do it pretty well, and others are terrified of someone looking over and seeing themselves being milked like a cow.

-A potential workaround is the Freemie cups – they fit under your shirt and are compatible with most commercially available breastpumps.
+A potential workaround is the Freemie cups – they fit under your shirt and are compatible with most commercially available breast pumps.
 I can’t say how well they’ve worked since I haven’t personally tried them, but most reviews online for this product are positive.